AlexKarlsen/rticonnextdds-connector/examples/lua_c_integration/README.md

 ```

 #### Pass parameters from C to Lua
-The connector offers an API to allow C programs to set values in a Lua table called `CONTEXT`.
+Connector offers an API to allow C programs to set values in a Lua table called `CONTEXT`.
 All you have to do is call the `RTIDDSConnector_set[Number|String|Boolean]IntoContext` API:

 ```c
 RTIDDSConnector_setNumberIntoContext(connector,"temp", temp);